UST-QuAntiL/QuantumTranspiler/README.md

 The framework can be started in different ways that are explained in the following.

 ### Docker
-The recommended way to setup the framework is by using docker_compose to start the webapp on port 8080.
+The recommended way to setup the framework is by using docker_compose to start the webapp.
+The port for the frontend can be specified in the .env file.
+If the port of the backend should be adjusted, the port must be changed in the docker_compose file.yml file and the frontend/src/environments/environment.ts file (where the api of the backend is specified).
 ```bash
 docker-compose up
 ```